 - None of these but you can find your own self-shaped hole :).
 I suspect I may prefer that, since it means you've diversified my perspective.

 - Relationship anarchy.
 I don't draw primary/secondary distinctions.
 I don't even draw friend/date distinctions.
 I try to learn how the two of us can most increase each other's happiness and then do that.
-I'm moderately compatible with other people's polyamory modes.
+I'm moderately compatible with some people's polyamory modes.
 I'm also moderately compatible with some people's "just friends" modes if this includes some emotional intimacy and commitment.